Andrew-S-Rosen/cbe504/main.typ

 where $A$ is the pre-exponential factor, $E_ce("a") $ is the activation energy, $R$ is the ideal gas constant, and $T$ is the absolute temperature.
 #footnote[The units of $A$ depend on the molecularity of the reaction to ensure that $k$ itself has appropriate units.]
 By linearizing the equation, one finds that
 #footnote[Strictly speaking, one must divide by the corresponding units before taking the logarithm, but we will omit this for brevity.
-Nonetheless, the units that were divded out should always be mentioned on the axis labels.]
+Nonetheless, the units that were divided out should be mentioned on the axes of any real data.]
 $ ln(k) = -E_ce("a")/R (1/T) + ln(A), $
 such that plotting $ln(k)$ vs. $1\/T$ should yield a straight line of slope $-E_ce("a") \/R$ and $y$-intercept of $ln(A)$, as depicted in #ref(<fig:arrhenius>).